pism/pism-builds/README.md

-# pleiades
+# Building PISM on some HPC systems

-some scripts to compile petsc and pism on pleiades
+This repository contains scripts that help with building PISM and its prerequisites (such as PETSc) on some HPC systems.